 Based on this finding, RMS invested considerable effort in developing an efficient way to numerically solve the shallow water equations for assessing inundation depths and extents for all types of inland flooding across Europe.
 By using a cluster of highly efficient Graphics Processing Units (GPUs) instead of Central Processing Units (CPUs), it was possible to speed up the simulations by a factor of hundred.
 With that, RMS is now able to exploit the accuracy of the shallow water equations while still being able to model inundations at high spatial resolutions for domains as large or even larger than continental Europe or the contiguous U.S.

-The RMS Europe Inland Flood HD Models will be available on the open-standard platform, Risk Intelligence™.
+The RMS Europe Inland Flood HD Models will be available on Risk Modeler, using the open-standard platform, Risk Intelligence™.
 The good news is that this state-of-the-art inundation methodology, together with additional updates have now been implemented, which constitutes a significant update of the original Europe Inland Flood HD Models released in 2016, which did not benefit from this recent innovation.
 With this update, the models produce more realistic and robust flood footprints and provide the most comprehensive and up-to-date view of flood risk in Europe.

 As a product manager, Daniel is responsible for the Europe Inland Flood Models.
 He has been with RMS for nearly two years, joining RMS after conducting doctoral and postdoctoral research at the Mobiliar Lab for Natural Risks, University of Bern, focusing on the occurrence and modeling of surface water flooding.
 Prior to academia, he was working for a small Swiss NGO managing different water-related projects in Nepal, following the conclusion of a BSc and MSc degree in Environmental Engineering at the Swiss Federal Institute of Technology ETH Zurich.